Number of Kummer structures and Moduli spaces of generalized Kummer surfaces

-In \cite{Barth} Barth asks how many irreducible components has $\cM_{\ell}$.
+In \cite{Barth} Barth asks how many irreducible components has the moduli space $\cM_{\ell}$.
 Such a question on algebraic lattice polarized K3 surfaces has been studied for example in \cite{Dolgachev}.
-However, since the Néron-Severi group of the generalized Kummer surfaces is large, the results of \cite{Dolgachev} don't apply in our situation.
-Let us suppose that $\ell>0$; we have: \begin{thm} The order $\OO$ is principal.
-The moduli of abelian surfaces with quaternionic multiplication by $\OO$ has one irreducible component if $\ell=2\mod6$ or $3||\ell$, and $2$ irreducible components otherwise.
+However, since the Néron-Severi group of the generalized Kummer surfaces is large, the results of \cite{Dolgachev} do not apply in our situation.
+We obtain: \begin{thm} The order $\OO$ is principal.
+The moduli space of abelian surfaces with quaternionic multiplication by $\OO$ has one irreducible component if $\ell=2\mod6$ or $3||\ell$, and $2$ irreducible components otherwise.
 The moduli space $\cM_{\ell}$ of generalized Kummer surfaces is irreducible for any $\ell>0$ (with $\ell=0$ or $2\mod6$). \end{thm}

 The remaining of this section is devoted to the proof of Theorem \ref{thm:une-ou-deux-compo-irred}, during which we give the definition of what we mean by the moduli space of abelian surfaces with quaternionic multiplication by $\OO$.